netobserv/network-observability-operator/README.md

 ![Topology](./docs/assets/topology-main.png)

-These dashboards are accessible directly from the main menu, and also as contextual tabs for any Pod, Deployment, Service (etc.) in their details page.
+These views are accessible directly from the main menu, and also as contextual tabs for any Pod, Deployment, Service (etc.) in their details page.

 ![Contextual topology](./docs/assets/topology-deployment.png)